evylang/evy/learn/pkg/question/testdata/course1/unit1/exercise1/exercise1.md

   - medium: 2
 ---

-# Exercise 1 - demo and test sample
+# Exercise 1

-Exercise 1 tag line goes here.
-Questions will be rendered below
+Exercise 1 shows how exercises are composed, it's not a _real_ exercise.